TingxuanL/writing/README.md

 ```

 On the server side, open a browser ([Chrome](https://www.google.com/chrome/) is recommended) and visit <http://localhost:8000/accounts/login/?next=/writing/dashboard/>
+The username and password are both `tingxuan`

-On the client side, visit http://SERVER-IP:8000/accounts/login/?next=/writing/dashboard/.
-Note that one should use the server's correct IP address.
+On the client side, visit http://SERVER-IP:8000/accounts/login/?next=/writing/dashboard/ Note that one should use the server's correct IP address.

 ## Use